seralexeev/xrabbit.dev/README.md

 id: 78
 date: 31-05-2025
 media:
-  - media/78-1.jpg
+  - 78-1.jpg
-  - media/78-2.jpg
+  - 78-2.jpg
 ```

-It is quite heavy and tall so I will have to carry it to the 3rd floor.
-For installing the PCB I bought acrylic glass and cut out the same shape as the metal plates with a jigsaw so I can drill holes simply anywhere.
+It's pretty heavy and tall so I'll have to carry it up to the third floor.
+To mount the PCB I bought some acrylic glass and used a jigsaw to cut out the same shape as the metal plates so I can drill holes anywhere I want.

 ---